Missouri — Congressional Term Limits (1992-1995)

 Post-Invalidation Status

-Within the Rotation Research framework, Missouri exemplifies a practice-first eligibility-exhaustion design: a voter-adopted aggregate service cap for federal office, structured to test constitutional boundaries through indirect enforcement and multi-state coordination, and foreclosed through judicial reclassification at the eligibility layer.
+Within the Rotation Research framework, Missouri exemplifies a voter-adopted eligibility-exhaustion design for federal office that was foreclosed through judicial reclassification at the eligibility layer.

 Structural Significance